A large-scale nanocrystal database with aligned synthesis and properties enabling generative inverse design

 Existing datasets related to chemical synthesis are typically collected through automated laboratories\textsuperscript{22,23} or text mining via conventional natural language processing\textsuperscript{24,25}.
 These datasets have been applied to predict nanocrystal sizes and optical properties directly from synthesis recipes\textsuperscript{26-33} and to recommend precursors\textsuperscript{34,35}.
 However, their utility for generative inverse design is constrained by the scarcity of large-scale data that aligns synthesis routes with product properties.
 LLMs have revolutionized data collection with their impressive contextual understanding and logical reasoning capabilities, presenting a unique opportunity for constructing structured databases from literature\textsuperscript{36-38}.

 In this work, we develop NanoExtractor, an LLM dedicated to structured information extraction.
-Enabled by well-designed augmentation strategies, NanoExtractor achieves a weighted average score of 88\% on the test set, exceeding the performance of other chemistry-specialized (3\%) and general-purpose LLMs (38\%).
+Enabled by well-designed augmentation strategies, NanoExtractor achieves a weighted average score of 92\% on the test set, exceeding the performance of other chemistry-specialized (9\%) and general-purpose LLMs (57\%).
 This model is employed to extract synthesis routes and corresponding product properties from the literature, constructing an aligned NSP database.
 The resulting NSP database contains approximately 160,000 aligned entries, covering synthesis methods for a wide range of nanocrystals and nanocomposites.
-We develop NanoDesigner for the generative inverse design of nanocrystals, based on the NSP database.
-Given the target product, specified reactants, and desired properties, NanoDesigner generates specific candidate synthesis routes.
-Experimental results confirm that the model successfully generates viable synthesis routes for both well-established PbSe nanocrystals and rarely reported MgF\textsubscript{2} nanocrystals.
+Based on the NSP database, we further develop NanoDesigner for the generative inverse design of nanocrystals.
+Given the target product, specified reactants, and desired properties, NanoDesigner generates specific candidate synthesis routes with an F1 score of 0.85.
+Experimental results confirm that the model successfully generates viable synthesis routes for CsPbBr\textsubscript{3}, PbS and PbSe nanocrystals, as well as the rarely reported MgF\textsubscript{2} nanocrystals.